Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution

 the identity element of~$A$.
-Proposition~\ref{pr-sidon-moments2}, (1) implies then that $M$ is self-dual and has $M_4(\garith{M})=3$ if the tannakian rank $\chi(M_0)$ is $\geq 3$, and we conclude in that case by Larsen's Alternative (Theorem~\ref{th-larsen}, (5)), combined with the fact that $\garith{M}$ is infinite by Theorem~\ref{th-finite-ab-1}.
+Proposition~\ref{pr-sidon-moments2}\,(1) implies then that $M$ is self-dual and has $M_4(\garith{M})=3$, again from our assumption that $d\geq 3$.
+We conclude in that case by Larsen's Alternative (Theorem~\ref{th-larsen}\,(5)), combined with the fact that $\garith{M}$ is infinite by Theorem~\ref{th-finite-ab-1}.